ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-k8.md

 ```

 If you experience a problem while you are upgrading the operator, go to this [troubleshooting topic](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-v2-troubleshooting#ibp-v2-troubleshooting-deployment-cr) for a list of commonly encountered problems.
 You can run the command to apply the original operator file, `kubectl apply -f operator.yaml` to restore your original operator deployment.

-## Upgrade your blockchain nodes
-{: #upgrade-k8-nodes}

-After you upgrade your console, you can use the console UI to upgrade the nodes of your blockchain network.
-Browse to the console UI and open the nodes overview tab.
-You can find the **Upgrade available** text on a node tile if there is an upgrade available for the component.
-You can install this upgrade whenever you are ready.
-These upgrades are optional, but they are recommended.
-You cannot upgrade nodes that were imported into the console.

-Apply upgrades to nodes one at a time.
-Your nodes are unavailable to process requests or transactions while the patch is being applied.
-Therefore, to avoid any disruption of service, you need to ensure that another node of the same type is available to process requests whenever possible.
-Installing upgrades on a node takes about a minute to complete and when it is complete, the node is ready to process requests.
-{:important}

-To update a node, open the node tile and click the **Upgrade available** button.
-You cannot update nodes that you imported to the console.

 ## Upgrading the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall
 {: #upgrade-k8-firewall}